drawveloper/qwik-app-deno-example/README.md

-# Server-side Qwik on Deno
+# Server-side Qwik on Deno (& Tailwind)

 This is a working example of a Qwik app with server-side rendering and static asset serving performed by Deno, deployable to Deno Deploy.

-A simpler, Deno example running JSX can be found here using `jsxImportSource`, for reference: https://github.com/firstdoit/nano-jsx-denon-live-reload
+If you want a simpler JSX-on-Deno stack, you should try `nano-jsx`: https://github.com/FutureDrivenDev/nano-jsx-denon-live-reload

 ## How it works